mi-pit/CLibs/docs/dynarr.md

 A flexible dynamic array ("list") implementation in C.

-It can store elements of arbitrary size, provides dynamic resizing, and supports basic operations such as adding, removing, sorting, and more.
+It can store elements of arbitrary (fixed) size, provides dynamic resizing, and supports basic operations such as adding, removing, sorting, and more.

 ---